 Present the results and their significance clearly.
 Graphs and tables should be self-explanatory.
 Do not repeat in figures or in the text the data presented in tables.
 Tables and figures should be numbered in the order of their mention in the text.

-This section should highlight the major, firm discoveries, and state what the added value of the main finding is, without literature references.
+This section should highlight the major, firm findings and state the added value of the main finding, without literature references.

 2-11: Conflict of Interest

 A conflict of interest statement must be placed in the manuscript as below: "The authors declare that there are no conflicts of interest regarding the publication of this manuscript".